PammillerPersonal/open-source-policy/README.md

-# GSA Open Source Policy
+# GSA Open Source Policy Guidance

 This repository is part of the [General Services Administration](http://gsa.gov) organization in GitHub and is being used to provide supplemental guidance for implementing [GSA's Open Source Policy](https://open.gsa.gov/oss-policy/).

 ### Credits

 This repository was originally forked from the [18F](https://18f.gsa.gov/) open source policy repository and the [Consumer Financial Protection Bureau](https://www.consumerfinance.gov/).
-(Note: 18F is a digital delivery service within GSA and is leading open source code publications efforts within the agency.)
+(Note: 18F is a digital delivery service within GSA and is leading open source code publication efforts within the agency.)

 ### Public domain